bengrunfeld/chef-notes/chef-fundamentals.md

 1. Go to [manage.chef.io](https://manage.chef.io/) and check that your node showed up in your Organization
 2. Check if you node shows up in the command line with `knife node list`

+And that's it!

+## On AWS, Use `sudo`

+You'll need to use `sudo` to edit files like `/etc/chef/client.rb` and `chef-client`

+## Converging

+Convergance means ....

+To converget the node with the Chef server, use:

+    chef-client

+But because of permissions issues noted above, you'll need to use:

+    sudo chef-client